 So let’s attempt to break those four and half months down:

-Stage one: Defining the vision (2-4 weeks)
+Stage one: Defining the vision for your mobile app (2-4 weeks)

 This is arguably the most important stage of the app building process.
 It’s during this phase that we will try to achieve a comprehensive understanding of your vision, through a series of ‘discovery sessions’.
 Following those meetings, we will go away and document the software requirements, before getting to work on some design concepts.
 In this phase we aim to dispel any nerves about the project you might have by reaching a point where everybody is in agreement about what is required to build a successful solution.

-Stage two: Development and testing (8-12 weeks)
+Stage two: mobile app Development and testing (8-12 weeks)

 Once the words “Okay, I think we’ve got all that we need” have been uttered, we can get to work on the development and testing of your app.
 A project team will typically comprise of analysts, designers, developers and testers, harbouring skills in all leading mobile platforms including iOS, Android, Windows 8 and HTML5.
 The project team will draw upon the skills required to bring your vision to life, before subjecting the app to a client review and demo.

-Stage three: Incorporating feedback (1-2 weeks)
+Stage three: Incorporating client feedback (1-2 weeks)

 Once the app has been thoroughly tested, we will set about incorporating any client feedback and fixing bugs and broken links.
 We will also confirm capability with the mobile device/s that the app is going to be used on, leaving you with an end solution that works seamlessly on the CEO’s smartphone or tablet, who might be the first person not directly involved in the project to trial the app.

-Stage four: Release (a few days)
+Stage four: Releasing your mobile app (a few days)